-\before starting with electrical installation take a look at the thermal management (the SBMS needs a heatsink in most cases)
+before starting with electrical installation take a look at the thermal management (the SBMS needs a heatsink in most cases)

-Connect the Batt+ power connector to battery positive terminal with a max 2m of 16mm2 (#6AWG) flexible copper wire with 200°C silicone insulation (check page 11 for more details about the recommended cable).
+Connect the Batt+ power connector to battery positive terminal with a max 2m of 16mm2 (#6AWG) (for SBMS120) or 8mm2 (#8AWG) flexible copper wire with 200°C silicone insulation (check page 11 for more details about the recommended cable).
 Make sure this is the first connected and the last to be removed.

 Connect the 10pin monitor and balancing cable.
-Make sure this is the second one to be connected after Batt+ and never disconnect while anything else is connected except for Batt+. (see details on page 3 or Parameter Settings on how this has to be connected to individual cells).
+Make sure this is the second one to be connected after Batt+ and never disconnect while anything else is connected except for Batt+. (see details on page 3 or Parameter Settings on how this has to be connected to you need to be connected to battery to Store Parameters it will not work on USB power since ISL94203 is not powered.